palvitgarg99/CmyPlot/README.md

   <tr style="background: #010203;">
     <td valign="left">
       <p style="color: #FF7A59"> 3.Once the file is uploaded, you can choose
-         to visulaize using either table or graph
+         to visualize using either table or graph
       </p>
       <a href="./docs/images/post_upload_updated.png">
         <img src="./docs/images/post_upload_updated.png">